When you think of what to do and see in New York, you inevitably think of Manhattan, its lights and skyscrapers.

 Why I like the Museum of Natural History

-Although I have never been a big fan of museums, I recognize that the visit to the Museum of Natural History is very enjoyable and surprising.
-It is a great parenthesis in your trip and it will abstract you from everything you have seen so far in Manhattan.
+Although I have never been a big fan of museums, I admit that a visit to the Museum of Natural History is very enjoyable and surprising.
+It's a great break in your trip and it will take your mind off everything you've seen so far in Manhattan.
 In fact, if you only have time to visit one museum, I would definitely recommend this one.

 What to do in Harlem

 If you are passionate about music, the best way to soak up the culture of Harlem is to take a tour of the Harlem neighborhood, where you will get to know its genuine atmosphere and streets with a lot of history.
 You'll even experience the spirituality of attending a Gospel Mass at a local church.

 Why I like Harlem

-Leaving the north of the island, if we travel south of Manhattan, we will find, located at Ground Zero in New York, the 9/11 Memorial.
+Leaving the north of the island, if we travel to the south of Manhattan, we will find, located at Ground Zero in New York, the 9/11 Memorial.
 This is one of the most emotional visits to do in New York.
 It pays tribute to all the victims who perished in the terrorist attacks of 2001 and really makes a great impression to leave the feelings to the surface.

-In the same place where the Twin Towers stood today is located the Memorial Plaza, two large fountains fed by waterfalls surrounded by bronze plaques where the names of all the victims are engraved.
+At the same place where the Twin Towers stood today is located the Memorial Plaza, two large fountains fed by waterfalls surrounded by bronze plaques where the names of all the victims have been engraved.

 Why I recommend the 9/11 Memorial

 The Financial District, in the heart of Downtown Manhattan, is probably the most representative neighborhood of New York.
 Its long, narrow streets flanked by huge skyscrapers will barely allow you to see the sky, immersing you in the rush and stress suffered by those who dedicate marathon days to their work on Wall Street.

 What to see in the Financial District